codewithdripzy/qdb-server/README.md

 ## WebSocket API Documentation

-DroneQ provides a powerful WebSocket API that allows direct communication with the database server.
+QDB provides a powerful WebSocket API that allows direct communication with the database server.
 You can connect to the WebSocket server using the following URL format:

 ```
 ws://localhost:3000/{db_name}/{table_name}
 ```

 or

 ```
 ws://localhost:3000/{db_name}/{table_name}/{primary_key_value}
 ```